 • Strong affordability: The lender offers government-backed loan options, rate buydowns, and several loan options that allow for non-traditional credit.
 It gets 4 stars in Affordability.

-• Good ratings: AmeriHome rates high on J.D.
-Power’s satisfaction survey, has an A+ rating with the BBB, and boasts a 4.1-star rating on Trustpilot.
+• Good ratings: AmeriHome has an A+ rating with the BBB and boasts a 4.1-star rating on Trustpilot.

 Cons

-• Average costs: According to government data, the lender's loan rates and fees are right around industry averages, giving it 3 stars in our Loan Costs and Rates categories.
+• Higher than average interest rates and loan costs: According to government data, the lender's loan rates and fees are higher than industry averages, giving it 2 stars in our Interest Rates and Loan Costs categories.

-• Rate transparency could be better: AmeriHome doesn’t display sample interest rates anywhere.
-Instead, it requires you to fill out a form for a custom rate quote online.
-It gets 3 stars for Rate Transparency.
+• Rate transparency is poor: AmeriHome doesn’t display sample interest rates anywhere.
+Instead, it requires you to fill out a form for a custom rate quote online and agree to be contacted.
+That earns AmeriHome our lowest rating of 1 star for Rate Transparency.

 Read more: What are the different types of government home loans?